 |Salary Negotiation: 32 Job Pay Tips|

 You're good at what you do, maybe you're an ace.
-So are you being paid what you're worth?
+So you're being paid what you're worth, right?
 See how many of the 32 Salary Negotiation Tips you're using.

 Why are sales professionals still rewarded with the biggest pay packets?
 Are sales professionals better qualified or smarter than IT professionals?
 No, there's no such thing as a sales degree.

 Two main reasons:

 - Sales brings home the bacon.
 So measuring their success is easy, and their impact on profit is immediate.
 Technology's profit impact is neither immediate nor easy to measure.
 Geeks can't do much about this - sorry.